 - a.
 MLCS 300

 - b.
 MLCS 400

-- c. ★6 in Japanese at the 300-level
+- c.
+JAPAN 301 and 302

-- d. ★6 in Japanese at the 400-level
+- d.
+JAPAN 401 and 402

 - e.
 3 courses in translation: JAPAN 241, 429 and 439

-43.8 Economics
+44.8 Economics

-43.8.1 Honors in Economics
+44.8.1 Honors in Economics

 Students planning to apply for admission to the Honors program should consult §15.2.2 for admission requirements.
-See §42.5 for Faculty regulations concerning the Honors program.
+See §43.5 for Faculty regulations concerning the Honors program.

-Honors in Economics requires a minimum of ★54 and a maximum of ★72 in Economics (at the 200-level and above).
+Honors in Economics requires a minimum of \star 54 and a maximum of \star 72 in Economics (at the 200-level and above).
 The Department offers two different routes or sets of course requirements to obtain Honors in Economics.
 One route includes advanced training in econometrics and mathematical economics and is appropriate for students contemplating continuing their studies in economics at the graduate level.
 The other also leads to a specialized degree in economics and requires completion of an honors essay; it is more appropriate for students with different career objectives or contemplating studies in related disciplines after graduation.
 Students should consult the Department Advisor to determine which route to select.
 Requirements for the two alternatives follow: